Transvaginal Mesh Patients May Need Corrective Surgery

 However, despite the call-to-action by the FDA in April, 2014, the administration has yet to reclassify transvaginal mesh as a high-risk medical product, something most healthcare advocates and women injured by the mesh feel is mandatory and ethically responsible.

-If you or a loved one has suffered from injuries or complications arising from a transvaginal mesh implant, call the experienced defective medical device lawyers at the Arnold Law Firm today.
+If you or a loved one has suffered from injuries or complications arising from a transvaginal mesh implant, call the experienced defective medical device lawyers in Sacramento at the Arnold Law Firm today.